What is Making Tax Digital?

 Making Tax Digital (MTD) is something HM Revenue & Customs (HMRC) has been working on for many years.
 It’s aimed at getting better quality information from businesses earlier and more frequently than they were doing.
 Initially, it’s replicating the existing system but is likely to expand as time moves on.

-A Closer Look at Making Tax Digital
+Making Tax Digital Accountants

 To begin with, HMRC are targeting all VAT registered businesses who turn over more than £85,000 per year.
 HMRC are expecting businesses with an accounting period beginning after 1 April 2019 to submit their VAT returns online – but more than this, to keep their records on an MTD-approved accounting system.